KaHaDo/amazon_review_analyzer/README.md

 The program requires a valid Kaggle API key to function.
 See the [Kaggle API documentation](https://www.kaggle.com/docs/api) for instructions on how to obtain one.

-In ⁠ config.yaml ⁠, set:
+In ⁠ config.yaml ⁠, set (All variables can be left default except KAGGLE_CONFIG_DIR)

 •⁠  ⁠*⁠ KAGGLE_CONFIG_DIR ⁠* → The folder where ⁠ kaggle.json ⁠ is located.

-### Key Variables in ⁠ config.yaml ⁠
+### Key Variables in ⁠config.yaml ⁠

 •⁠  ⁠*⁠ DATASET_NAME ⁠*
     The Kaggle dataset to be analyzed.